Dr. Noris Price

 Dr. Price believes that public education is still the greatest option for America's children to receive a quality education.
 Through public education, any child, regardless of their race, ethnicity, station in life or socioeconomic status, can become a productive, contributing member of society and achieve the American Dream.

-Dr. Price is married to Dr. Anthony Price, a retired school administrator, and they have a son, Juan Carlos Price, who graduated from Auburn University and is TV News Producer in San Antonio, Texas.
+Dr. Price is married to Dr. Anthony Price, a retired school administrator and adjunct professor, and they have one son, Juan Carlos Price, who received his undergraduate degree from Auburn University and his graduate degree from the University of Texas at San Antonio.
+He is a TV News Producer in San Antonio, Texas.